 Sperm can also live in the female reproductive tract for up to three days after intercourse, so having sex every day, or even on ovulation day, is not required.
 A woman is fertile for a period of six days, the five days leading up to ovulation when the egg is released from one’s ovary and the day of ovulation.
 It is understood that the capacity of a woman to conceive appears to end on ovulation day.

 Choice of underwear does not impact fertility

 Tight fits hold the testicles close to the body, raising the scrotal temperature and causing a decrease in the sperm count or concentration as it was believed earlier.
-But this has been negated and choice of underwear does not affect.
+But this has been negated and the choice of underwear does not affect it.

 The method of contraception adopted by a woman does affect conception.
 Different forms of contraceptive methods do matter while trying to conceive.